krisbaranski/krisbaranski/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Kris and i'm currently learning:
+My name is Kris and i'm currently:
-- basics of JavaScript
-- developers skils, editor setup, DOM and Events
+-  learning JavaScript and React
+- refreshing and updating knowledge about Markup and CSS
+- open for chellanges and new tasks and projects

+Feel free to contact me :-)